mrehkopf/vcs/README.md

 ## Building

 Run `$ qmake && make` in the repo's root; or open [vcs.pro](vcs.pro) in Qt Creator.
-(See also dependencies, below.)
+See also [Dependencies](#dependencies).

-I've been compiling VCS using GCC 5...9 on Linux and MinGW 5.3 on Windows.
-My Qt has been version 5.5...5.12 on Linux and 5.7 on Windows.
+I've been building VCS using GCC 9 on Linux and MinGW 5.3 on Windows.
+My Qt has been version 5.12 on Linux and 5.7 on Windows.
 Sticking with these tools should give you the least number of compatibility issues.

+### Release build vs debug build

+The default configuration in [vcs.pro](vcs.pro) produces a debug build, with &ndash; among other things &ndash; more copious run-time bounds-checking of memory accesses.
+The run-time debugging features are expected to reduce performance to some extent, but can help reveal programming errors.

+Defining `RELEASE_BUILD` globally will produce a release build, with fewer debugging checks in performance-critical sections of the program.
+Simply uncomment `DEFINES += RELEASE_BUILD` at the top of [vcs.pro](vcs.pro) and execute a full rebuild.

+To confirm whether the program is running in release or debug mode, check the About dialog (right-click VCS's output window and select "About&hellip;").
+For debug builds, the program's version will be reported as "VCS x.x.x (non-release build)", whereas for release builds it'll be "VCS x.x.x".

 ### Dependencies